 What about Protection Orders?

-209A Abuse Prevention Orders and 258E Harassment Protection Orders are still available even with the Massachusetts Trial Court’s announcement that they are closed due to the COVID-19 pandemic response.
+New requests for 209A Abuse Prevention Orders and 258E Harassment Protection Orders are still being heard even though the courts are operating on a limited basis.

 What is a 209A restraining order?